 In an effort to further boost liquidity and encourage lending, in early June 2009, the State offered to buy a portion of the real estate portfolios and investments of nine domestic commercial banks at a sale price equivalent to the net book value of such portfolios and investments with a total ceiling amount of QR15.5 billion (U.S.\$4.3 billion).
 QNB participated in the real estate portfolio purchase programme offered by the Government and sold a portion of its real estate portfolio to the Government by reference to its market share of bank exposure to real estate in Qatar.
-See "Business Description of the QNB Group-Competitive Strengths-Strong Oatari Government Support".
+See "Business Description of the QNB Group-Competitive Strengths-Strong Qatari Government Support".

-The amount of credit extended by commercial banks to the private sector grew at a CAGR of 16.6 per cent. from QR190.9 billion (U.S.\$52.4 billion) at the end of 2010 to QR353.0 billion (U.S.\$97.0 billion) at the end of 2014.
-As at 31 July 2015, consumer credit accounted for 27.9 per cent. of total private sector credit extended by commercial banks, while credit extended to other sectors amounted to: real estate, 28.2 per cent.; general trade, 13.2 per cent.; services, 16.4 per cent.; and other sectors, 14.3 per cent. of total private sector credit.
-In July 2015 compared with July 2014, the amount of consumer credit increased by 24.7 per cent., credit extended to the real estate sector increased by 32.1 per cent., credit for general trade increased by 36.3 per cent. and credit to the services sector increased by 13.7 per cent.
+The amount of credit extended by commercial banks to the private sector grew at a CAGR of 15.4 per cent. from QR190.9 billion (U.S.\$52.4 billion) at the end of 2010 to QR450.1 billion (U.S.\$123.6 billion) at the end of 2016.
+As at 31 August 2017, consumer credit accounted for 26.1 per cent. of total private sector credit extended by commercial banks, while credit extended to other sectors amounted to: real estate, 30.1 per cent.; general trade, 13.7 per cent.; services, 16.7 per cent.; and other sectors, 1.8 per cent. of total private sector credit.
+In August 2017 compared with August 2016, the amount of consumer credit increased by 7.3 per cent., credit extended to the real estate sector increased by 13.2 per cent., credit for general trade increased by 5.2 per cent. and credit to the services sector increased by 2.0 per cent.

-The level of "non-performing" loans of all commercial banks in Qatar decreased from 1.5 per cent. in 2007 to 1.2 per cent. in 2008.
-The level of "non-performing" loans of all commercial banks increased slightly in 2009 and 2010, to 1.7 per cent. and 2.0 per cent. respectively and then fell to 1.7 per cent. in 2011 and 2012, and then increased to 1.9 per cent. in 2013 and decreased to 1.7 per cent. in 2014.
-Under QCB regulations, nonperforming loans are defined as those loans that meet one of the following conditions for at least three months: (i) the borrower is not able to meet its loan repayments and the loan is past due; (ii) other credit facilities of that borrower are past due; (iii) the existing credit limits granted to that borrower for its other credit facilities are not renewed; or (iv) a borrower exceeds its agreed credit limit by 10.0 per cent. or more without prior authorisation.
+The level of "non-performing" loans of all commercial banks decreased by 1.7 per cent. in 2011 and 2012, and then increased to 1.9 per cent. in 2013 and decreased to 1.7 per cent. in 2014 and decreased to 1.6 per cent. in 2015 and decreased to 1.3 per cent. in 2016.
+Under QCB regulations, non-performing loans are defined as those loans that meet one of the following conditions for at least three months: (i) the borrower is not able to meet its loan repayments and the loan is past due; (ii) other credit facilities of that borrower are past due; (iii) the existing credit limits granted to that borrower for its other credit facilities are not renewed; or (iv) a borrower exceeds its agreed credit limit by 10.0 per cent. or more without prior authorisation.
 Commercial banks in Qatar categorise non-performing loans into three groups: sub-standard, doubtful and bad.
 Sub-standard loans are those that have not performed for three or more months, doubtful loans are those that have not performed for nine or more months.

-The following table summarises the capital adequacy ratio and the ratio of non-performing loans to total loans for the banking system as at 31 December 2010 to 31 December 2014.
+The following table summarises the capital adequacy ratio and the ratio of non-performing loans to total loans for the banking system as at 31 December 2012 to 31 December 2016.

-A As at 31 Decembe er

-• 2010 2011 2012 2013 2014

-Capital Adequacy ratio (%) Non-performing loans/total 16.1 20.6 18.9 16.0 16.3

-loans (%) 2.0 1.7 1.7 1.9 1.7
+As at 31 December 2012 2013 2014 2015 2016 Capital Adequacy ratio (%) 18.9 16.0 16.3 15.6 16.1 Non-performing loans/total loans (%) 1.7 1.9 1.7 1.6 1.3

-The following table sets out the distribution of commercial bank credit facilities as at 31 December 2010 to 31 July 2015.
+The following table sets out the distribution of commercial bank credit facilities as at 31 December 2012 to 31 August 2017.